David-VTUK/CKA-StudyGuide/cka-study-guide/docs/lab-guide/03-services-and-networking.md

     nginx-service.default.svc.cluster.local
     ```

-## Exercise 2 - Understand ClusterIP, NodePort, LoadBalancer service types and endpoint
+## Exercise 2 - Understand ClusterIP, NodePort, LoadBalancer service types and endpoints

 1. Create three `deployments` of your choosing
 2. Expose one of these deployments with a service of type `ClusterIP`